pameza/cse15l-lab-reports/index.md

 # Week 1 lab blog :)
 During the first week's lab we were introduced to remote access through VS Code.
 ## Download VS Code
 Initially, we were taught to download VS Code and then gather our log-in information.
 To download VS Code, we accessed the [Link](https://code.visualstudio.com/docs/setup/setup-overview) to download the installer that was appropriate for our operating system and followed the instructions to download the program.
+The instructions for download were very similar to any other program and easy to follow.
+In my case, I selected macOS and you will be able to see how it runs on Mac in the pictures included.

 <img width="768" alt="Screen Shot 2023-04-10 at 10 46 39 PM" src="https://user-images.githubusercontent.com/130017007/231067657-51a29287-eb0c-4133-bf66-1fd35a92d02a.png">